 Policy on Redaction of Personal Identifiers from External Examiners’ Reports

-Any information which identifies individual students stated on an External Examiner’s report will be redacted.
-Due to the volume of reports received and the instantaneous electronic availability of reports to Colleges/Schools, it is the responsibility of the programme director to review the External Examiner’s report and to advise the relevant staff in the Quality Office, Academic Registry of any report in which a student is identified and where redaction is necessary.
+Any information which identifies individual students in an External Examiner’s report will be redacted.
+Due to the volume of reports received and the instantaneous electronic availability of reports to Colleges/Schools, it is the responsibility of the Programme Director to review the External Examiner’s report and to advise staff in Academic Quality Services of any report in which a student is identified and where redaction is necessary.
 Reports requiring redaction must be identified as soon as possible, preferably within two weeks of their receipt by the University.

-Only student names/numbers will be blanked out in the redaction process.
-Only specified staff of the Academic Registry will be enabled to perform this redaction to retain security of the system and the confidence of the External Examiners in providing a full report.
+Student names/numbers will be blanked out in the redaction process.
+Only specified staff in Academic Quality Services are permitted to redact information in order to retain security of the system and the confidence of the External Examiners in providing a full report.

-Once redacted, a version of the report, suitable for circulation to student representatives, will be made available to the College/School for internal scrutiny and response.
+Once redacted, a version of the report suitable for circulation to student will be made available to the College/School for internal scrutiny and response.
 This redacted version of the report will also be made available to the University’s quality committees for consideration.

 Institutional issues would encompass comments made by the External Examiner that: